hamlet-io/executor-python/CONTRIBUTING.md

 ## Development tasks

-Once you have setup the hamlet-cli the following make commands are available from the hamlet-cli directory in this repo
+Once you have setup the hamlet the following make commands are available from the hamlet directory in this repo

 ```bash
 # create test coverage report